-WG15 Standardization themes ISO Number Content 1 Road vehicles - Field load specification for brake actuation and modulation systems PRF PAS 5101 Standardizes examples of field load on the brake modulation system and frequency
+lain work items of WG15 of WG15 WG15 Standardization themes ISO Number Content 1 Road vehicles - Field load specification for brake actuation and modulation systems PAS 5101 Standardizes examples of field load on t brake modulation system and frequency multiple standardization themes are advancing.
+Since it is necessary to harmonize the domestic assessment test method, Japan is actively participating to ensure reflection of its opinions.